What it does: Analytics

 A consortium of universities headed up North Carolina State University got the gig.
 They did such a bang-up job that soon other government departments as well as private companies, particularly in data-rich industries such as banking, insurance and pharmaceuticals, were queuing up for the useful insights the university statisticians – or, more precisely, their computer programs – could provide.

 Jim Goodnight, Jim Barr, Jane Helwig and John Sall were four North Carolina State University academics who’d played a crucial role in developing the software, known as Statistical Analysis System (SAS).
 In 1976, they formed a private company, SAS Institute Inc, “devoted to the maintenance and further development of SAS”.
-Dr Goodnight took the CEO role and held on to it for the following 35 years.
+Dr Goodnight took the CEO role and continues to lead the company today.

 With what’s now known as the digital age in its infancy, the conditions were ripe for SAS to grow phenomenally fast.
 That’s essentially what it has done ever since.